citp/privacy-policy-historical/j/jo/job/jobhat.com.md

-> *The following text is extracted and transformed from the jobhat.com privacy policy that was archived on 2015-02-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150206015739id_/http%3A//www.jobhat.com/education/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobhat.com privacy policy that was archived on 2015-08-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150827035320id_/http%3A//www.jobhat.com/education/privacy_policy) for the most accurate reproduction.*

-# JobsRadar.com - Find Jobs.
+# JobHat - Find Jobs.
 Showcase Your Resume.
 Get Hired.

 ### JobHat.com PRIVACY POLICY Effective Date: April 16, 2010